Do Book Titles Go In Quotes Or Italics

 Conclusion

-In summary, knowing whether book titles go in quotes or italics is essential for producing clear, professional, and credible writing.
+The short version: knowing whether book titles go in quotes or italics is essential for producing clear, professional, and credible writing.
 The basic rule is that longer, standalone works like books, journals, and movies are italicized, while shorter works that are part of a larger collection, such as articles, essays, and short stories, are enclosed in quotation marks.
 Exceptions exist for certain types of texts and titles within titles, and variations may occur among different style guides.